jcorioland/jcorioland.github.io/_posts/2019-09-11-terraform-microsoft-azure-modules.markdown

 <!--more-->

+*Note: this blog post series comes with a [reference implementation](https://github.com/jcorioland/terraform-azure-reference) hosted on my GitHub.
+Do not hesitate to check it out to go deeper into the details, fork it, contribute, open issues... :)*

 Infrastructure as Code is about following the same practices with infrastructure deployment templates than with application code.
 One of the golden rule is to try to mutualize the code whenever it is possible to do it.
 Like developers, try to avoid copy/past portions of code from one file to another.
 It is not always an easy task, but there are some tools, like Terraform modules that will help you to achieve this goal.